verypossible/lazysusan/docs/prerequisites.rst

 =====

-To keep you from having to script repetitive tasks with shell scripts, we recommend using `Make`_ for building your `Docker`_ container, executing deploys, and running test suites.
+To keep you from having to script repetitive tasks with shell scripts, we recommend using gnu ``Make`` for executing deploys, running test suites and other repetitive tasks.
 We'll show an example ``Makefile`` on how this is useful.
 Just like Docker, this is optional.

 .. _AWS: https://aws.amazon.com/